Don’t Delay Getting Your Loved One Into Treatment During the Holidays

-“It’s a tough decision for any parent or spouse but getting help is the right decision and could save your loved one’s life,” explained Caldwell.
+“It’s a tough decision for any parent or spouse but getting help is the right decision and could save your loved one’s life,” according to our clinical experts.
 “That’s the greatest gift you can give your family.”

-Additionally, Caldwell says that the holidays are an excellent time to utilize the services of an interventionist—these services are included in the cost of treatment at Recovery Centers of America.
+Additionally, our experts say that the holidays are an excellent time to utilize the services of an interventionist—these services are included in the cost of treatment at Recovery Centers of America.

-“An interventionist can help immeasurably at this time of year by employing techniques that demonstrate to the person suffering from a substance use disorder and other members of the family that now is the time to get treatment,” explained Caldwell.
+“An interventionist can help immeasurably at this time of year by employing techniques that demonstrate to the person suffering from a substance use disorder and other members of the family that now is the time to get treatment,” according to RCA clinical experts.
 “The interventionist will provide needed support for handling the objections of family members who may be in denial about their loved ones’ addiction by providing the tools to encourage the language or recovery and the importance of treatment.”

 The holidays can be a challenging and dangerous time for families with a loved one suffering from an addiction to drugs or alcohol.
 Celebrating a loved one’s sobriety after the holidays by scheduling treatment now can often be the best gift of all for the entire family.